Property Guides

 Selling property in Singapore incurs several costs, including a property agent commission of about 1%-2% of the sale price plus 9% GST, legal fees ranging from SGD 2,500 to SGD 4,000, and a property valuation fee between SGD 500 and SGD 1,000.

-Sellers may also face Seller’s Stamp Duty if the property is sold within three years, with rates up to 12%.
+Sellers may also face Seller's Stamp Duty if they sell within the SSD window, which is four years for properties bought on or after 4 July 2025 and three years for those bought earlier.
 Additional expenses can include repairs and renovations, a mortgage discharge fee (SGD 300 to SGD 500), early repayment penalties for mortgages, and miscellaneous administrative fees.
+If you used CPF to buy, remember the CPF refund with accrued interest is deducted from your sale proceeds.

 The timeline for selling private property in Singapore typically spans 3 to 6 months largely depending on the price you are planning to sell for as well as the attractiveness of your unit.
 Initially, preparation takes 1-2 weeks and it involves property valuation, cleaning, staging and listing.